Code-Institute-Submissions/GarageNeet/README.md

  #### Validator

  When the code was checked by the html validator, there was a serieus issue with the index.html page.
  This was caused by the body was a child of a div element.
+Several errors were fixed which shown at HTML-validation.
+ The warning about the h1 header in the sections was ignored.

 # Deployment

+The website is deployed at Github pages under following url: https://dutchie1990.github.io/GarageNeet/index.html#home.

+Steps to deploy:
+- Go to github.com
+- Search for user: Dutchie1990
+- Search for repository: GarageNeet
+- Select the repository and navigate to settings
+- Scroll down to github pages section
+- Select master branch and choose for /root folder and click on save
+- After a few minutes the website is deployed at mentioned url.

 # Credits
 https://dillinger.io/ for making ReadMe.md